mabelfan/modeling/README.md

-Mechine learning and some modeling practices.
+Machine learning and some modeling practices.